veebch/palomino/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/v_e_e_b/)

 # Palomino: A high definition ePaper 'Now Playing' viewer For Volumio
 Code for an easy-on-the-eye ePaper display that talks to a kind-to-the-ear, bit-perfect music player.
 All of the musical heavy lifting is done by [Volumio](https://github.com/volumio/Volumio2).
 The code sets up a socket connection, listens for changes and updates the display when needed.
-The code currently reflects what is going on on the server, but adding server control via the [api](https://volumio.github.io/docs/API/REST_API.html) is very straightforward.

 ## Hardware